Use drugs to treat the various aspects of disease pathology.

 When muscles contract blood is pushed out of the blood vessels, while contracting muscles actually need more blood (oxygen and nutrients).
 To compensate normally blood vessels in the muscle will dilate upon contraction.
 This is in part regulated by production of nitric oxide (NO) by the nNOS synthase enzyme.
 This enzyme is scaffolded to the membrane of muscle in blood vessels by dystrophin.
 Without dystrophin the nNOS synthase enzyme is not located properly and thus the ability to dilate blood vessels in heart and muscle is reduced.
 This can lead to insufficient oxygen supply to muscle and heart, which leads to damaged muscle and heart cells.
 There are many approved drugs that can improve the dilation of blood vessels.
 The drugs listed below are or have been tested in Duchenne patients in clinical trials.

 Lisinopril is an ACE inhibitor (ACE is an abbreviation of angiotensin converting enzyme).
 The molecule angiotensin 2 leads to constriction of blood vessels.
 This molecule is converted from angiotensin 1 by ACE.
 Thus, by inhibiting this conversion, less angiotensin 2 is produced, reducing constriction of blood vessels.
-The effect of lisinopril on heart function is currently tested in Duchenne patients in sites in the USA, Japan and Canada.
+The effect of lisinopril on heart function has been tested in Duchenne patients in sites in the USA, Japan and Canada.
 This trial also tests whether combined use of Coenzyme Q10 (an antioxidant) and lisinopril has further benefits on heart muscle function.
+Results have not yet been reported.

 Other compounds for dilation of blood vessels